juliatessler/udacity-mle-nanodegree/README.md

 * transaction

 With this, we were able to select features combined with the user profiles.

+The final dataset had 13 columns of featues and 1 column regarding the label for success.

 ### Modeling
 We used Scikit-learn's framework with cross-validation with 5 folds for all models.
 We also used train/test split with 80% for train and 20% as test.